University of Portland: Campus

 The University of Portland sits on top of Waud's Bluff overlooking the industrialized Swan Island and the Willamette River.
 The university is located in the University Park neighborhood of North Portland, a primarily residential area of the city.
 The university campus is bordered by Willamette Boulevard to the east, the Willamette River to the west and south and private residences to the north.

 The campus itself is a traditional college campus with three residential quads, East Quad, Villa Quad, and North Quad, as well as an Academic Quad.
 The main academic building on campus is Franz Hall.
-Located at the center of the university across from the Chapel of Christ the Teacher, it houses the Pamplin School of Business and the School of Education.
+Located at the center of the university across from the Chapel of Christ the Teacher, it houses the School of Business and the School of Education.
 Other academic buildings include Buckley Center, Swindells Hall, Shiley Hall, Romanaggi Hall, Mago Hunt Center, and the Clark Library.

 There are ten main residence hall communities on campus: Mehling Hall, Corrado Hall, Villa Maria, Shipstad Hall, Kenna Hall, Christie Hall, Haggerty and Tyson Halls, Fields Hall, Schoenfeldt Hall, and Lund Family Hall.
 They are divided into three residential quads: Villa Quad, East Quad, and North Quad.
 Mehling, Corrado, and Villa Maria are situated around the Villa Quad, and Shipstad, Kenna, and Christie are situated around the East Quad.
 The North Quad comprises Fields, Schoenfeldt, Haggerty & Tyson, and Lund Family Hall.